 The San Bruno City Council passed a new ADU Ordinance which went into effect on April 9, 2021.
 As part of the City’s efforts to streamline ADU construction, there is no longer a separate Planning entitlement (zoning verification review) at the beginning of the process.
 All ADUs will go directly to the Building Division for a building permit submittal, where all departments will review after intake.
 Please contact the Building Division at (650) 616-7074 for any questions regarding building permit submittal and fees.
-If you are ready to submit for a building permit, you can follow the process outlined below.

 The following steps with assist you in applying for a building permit with the City of San Bruno Building Division.
 To proceed with the building permit process, please follow the steps below: